lithdew/flatend/README.md

   reconnectBackoffDuration?: number;
 }

-await Node.start(opts: NodeOpts);
+await Node.start((opts: NodeOpts));

-const {Context} = require("flatend");
+const { Context } = require("flatend");

 // Handlers may optionally be declared as async, and may optionally
 // return promises.

-const helloWorld = async ctx => {
+const helloWorld = async (ctx) => {
   // 'ctx' is a NodeJS Duplex stream.
 Writing to it writes a response
   // body, and reading from it reads a request body.

   _ = ctx.id; // The ID of the requester.

   ctx.pipe(ctx); // This would pipe all request data as response data.

   // Headers are used to send small amounts of metadata to a requester.

   // For example, the HTTP API gateway directly sets headers provided
   // as a response as the headers of a HTTP response to a HTTP request
   // which has been transcribed to a Flatend service request that is
   // handled by some given node.

   ctx.header("header key", "header val");

   // All request headers may be accessed via 'ctx.headers'.
 Headers
   // are represented as an object.

   // The line below closes the response with the body being a
   // JSON-encoded version of the request headers provided.

   ctx.json(ctx.headers);

   // Arbitrary streams may be piped into 'ctx', like the contents of
   // a file for example.

   const fs = require("fs");
   fs.createFileStream("index.js").pipe(ctx);

   // Any errors thrown in a handler are caught and sent as a JSON
   // response.

   throw new Error("This shouldn't happen!");

   // The 'ctx' stream must be closed, either manually via 'ctx.end()' or
   // via a function.
 Not closing 'ctx' will cause the handler to deadlock.

   // DO NOT DO THIS!
   // ctx.write("hello world!");

   // DO THIS!
   ctx.write("hello world!");
   ctx.end();

   // OR THIS!
   ctx.send("hello world!");

   // The line below reads the request body into a buffer up to 65536 bytes.
   // If the body exceeds 65536 bytes, an error will be thrown.

-    const body = await ctx.read({limit: 65536});
+  const body = await ctx.read({ limit: 65536 });
   console.log("I got this message:", body.toString("utf8"));
 };
 ```